Three-Points/city-server/readme.md

 ### ✨Introduction

-The propuse of this project is create a little server to complete the master module named **Server Architecture** that will be a simple example of NodeJS server.
+This project was created as a little server to complete the master module named **Server Architecture** that will be a simple example of NodeJS server.

 Also, this project will consider next points: